 It is a platform where thought leaders debate important technology issues that shape legislative policy in an open forum.

-For the second time, ISPA will be running this event.
+For the second time, ISPA will be running the Conference.

 This event is by invitation only but ISPA members get priority tickets.
 If you would like to attend, please email firstname.lastname@example.org.